A look at Sri Lanka’s troubled recent history marked by war

 A RELIGIOUS DIVIDE

-After the civil war ended, a religious divide quickly took hold, with hardline Buddhist monks rallying Sri Lankans against what they argue is a pernicious threat: Muslims, who make up roughly 10 percent of the country’s population.
-Buddhist nationalist leaders accuse Muslims of recruiting children, trying to grow their ranks by marrying Buddhist women and attacking Buddhist shrines.
-Muslims denied the accusations.
+There is no history of violent Muslim militants in Sri Lanka.
+However, after the civil war ended, a religious divide quickly took hold, with hard-line Buddhist monks rallying Sri Lankans against what they argue is a pernicious threat: Muslims, who make up roughly 10 percent of the population.
+Buddhist nationalist leaders and false social media reports accuse Muslims of recruiting children, trying to grow their ranks by marrying Buddhist women and attacking Buddhist shrines.
 Small-town economics also plays a significant role, since Muslims own many of the country’s small shops.
+As for the country’s small Christian minority: While there have been scattered incidents of anti-Christian harassment in recent years, there has been nothing on the scale of what happened Sunday.

 SOCIAL MEDIA WAR

 In 2018, anti-Muslim violence flared across the hills of central Sri Lanka, fed by rumors spread over social media about attacks on Buddhists.
 Mobs of Buddhists swept through small towns, attacking mosques and Muslim-owned shops.
-The government briefly declared a state of emergency and ordered popular social media networks, including Facebook, Viber and WhatsApp, blocked for a time to stop the violence from spreading.
+The government briefly declared an emergency and ordered popular social media networks, including Facebook, Viber and WhatsApp, blocked temporarily to stop the violence from spreading.

+Social media sites were again blocked after the Easter Sunday attacks, with the government saying it needed to curtail rumors and ease tension.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.